Phpcraft/core/README.md

 ## Dependencies

-You will need PHP CLI 7.0.15 or above and mbstring:
+You will need 64-bit PHP (CLI) 7.0.15 or above and mbstring:

     apt-get install php7.0-cli php-mbstring